 • Feeling tired and unwell.

 • The smell of acetone in the exhaled air.
-This is due to ketoacidosis - a marked increase in the concentration of ketone bodies.
-They are formed due to increased oxidation of fatty tissues.
-Since the cells cannot receive glucose, the body switches to the breakdown of fats with the formation of ketone bodies.
+This is due to ketoacidosis - a noticeable increase in the concentration of ketone bodies.
+They are formed due to increased oxidation of fat tissue.
+Since cells cannot receive glucose, the body switches to breaking down fats with the formation of ketone bodies.

-Hyperglycemia associated with diabetes in children can also be manifested by irritability.
-Persistently high blood sugar lowers the immune system, making the child more susceptible to certain infections, especially urinary tract, respiratory, and skin infections.
+Hyperglycemia due to diabetes in children can also manifest as irritability.
+Persistent increases in blood sugar levels weaken the immune system, making the child more susceptible to certain infections, especially urinary tract, respiratory and skin infections.
 These children have an increased risk of developing candidiasis.

 Diagnostic criteria

-• The blood glucose level after 2 hours of glucose tolerance test (taking a sugar solution and measuring glucose levels every 30 minutes for 2 hours) is more than 11 mmol / l.
+• The blood glucose level after 2 hours of a glucose tolerance test (taking a sugar solution and measuring glucose levels every 30 minutes for 2 hours) is more than 11 mmol/L.

-• The level of glycated hemoglobin (HbA1c) is more than 6.5%.
+• The level of glycosylated hemoglobin (HbA1c) is more than 6.5%.

-The ADA experts recommend a repeat test for asymptomatic diabetes, which will allow doctors to confirm the diagnosis.
-As for patients with severe symptoms of diabetes mellitus, in this case, fasting glucose levels and a glucose tolerance test will be more informative, rather than a study of the level of glycated hemoglobin.
+ADA experts recommend repeat testing for asymptomatic diabetes, which will allow doctors to confirm the diagnosis.
+As for patients with severe symptoms of diabetes mellitus, in this case, studies of fasting glucose levels and a glucose tolerance test will be more informative, rather than a study of the level of glycosylated hemoglobin.

-The above studies allow to establish persistent hyperglycemia, but not to establish the type of diabetes (1 or 2 types).
-To diagnose type 1 diabetes, in addition to taking into account the clinical manifestations and age of the patient, the following types of studies should also be performed:
+The above studies allow us to establish persistent hyperglycemia, but not to establish the type of diabetes (type 1 or 2).
+To diagnose type 1 diabetes, in addition to taking into account the clinical manifestations and age of the patient, you should also undergo the following types of studies:

 • C-peptide analysis.
-C-peptide (or connecting peptide) - a protein that is detached from proinsulin, the precursor of insulin.
-Accordingly, the concentration of C-peptide shows the level of insulin production by the body.
+C-peptide (or coupling peptide) is a protein that detaches from proinsulin, the precursor to insulin.
+Accordingly, the concentration of C-peptide indicates the level of insulin production by the body.

-• Analysis for antibodies toGADA.
-Antibodies to glutamic acid decarboxylase (GADA) allows you to establish the autoimmune nature of type 1 diabetes.
+• Test for antibodies toGADA.
+Antibodies to glutamic acid decarboxylase (GADA) make it possible to establish the autoimmune nature of type 1 diabetes.

-Of the two studies listed above, the analysis for antibodies to glutamic acid decarboxylase is of greater value.
-Even if the C-peptide level is low, but the test for antibodies to GADA is positive, then such a patient is diagnosed with type 1 diabetes.
+Of the two studies listed above, the test for antibodies to glutamic acid decarboxylase is of greater value.
+Even if the level of C-peptide is low, but the test for antibodies to GADA is positive, then such a patient is diagnosed with type 1 diabetes.

-A blood or urine test for the presence of ketone bodies in them also helps to suspect type 1 diabetes.
-It should be noted that sometimes the level of ketone bodies is high in type 2 diabetes.
+A blood or urine test for the presence of ketone bodies can also help to suspect type 1 diabetes.
+It should be noted that sometimes the level of ketone bodies is also high in type 2 diabetes.

 Treatment of type 1 diabetes

 To monitor the effectiveness of treatment, ADA experts recommend measuring glycosylated hemoglobin 2-4 months after the start of treatment.
-For children and adolescents, the target HbA1c level is 7.5% or less, and for adults up to 7%.
-It has been reliably established that the control of the level of glycated hemoglobin within the given limits allows avoiding or minimizing the complications associated with diabetes mellitus.
+For children and adolescents, the target HbA1c level is 7.5% or lower, and for adults it is up to 7%.
+It has been reliably established that controlling the level of glycosylated hemoglobin within the given limits allows one to avoid or minimize complications associated with diabetes mellitus.

-It is extremely important for patients with type 1 diabetes to adhere to constant self-monitoring.
-Glucose measurements with glucometers are best done before meals, at bedtime, as well as before training and any other activity that can potentially lead to hypoglycemia (a decrease in sugar levels below 3.5 mmol / l).
+For patients with type 1 diabetes, it is extremely important to maintain constant self-monitoring.
+It is best to measure glucose levels using glucometers before meals, before bed, as well as before exercise and any other activities that could potentially lead to hypoglycemia (a decrease in sugar levels below 3.5 mmol/L).

 Nutrition and exercise

-As for nutrition, there are currently no standardized approaches to this.
-The diet is selected on an individual basis.
-This is done by a dietitian who has experience in formulating diets for patients with type 1 diabetes.
+As for nutrition, there are currently no standardized approaches in this regard.
+The diet is selected individually.
+This is done by a dietitian who has experience in preparing a diet for patients with type 1 diabetes.
 Such a doctor must also teach the patient such a concept as a bread unit (XE).
 This is a conventional unit that was developed to estimate the approximate amount of carbohydrates consumed.
 One bread unit corresponds to 12 grams of carbohydrates or 1 piece of white bread (20 g).
-The correct calculation of bread units allows patients with type 1 diabetes to conduct insulin therapy more competently, thereby minimizing the likelihood of developing hypoglycemic and hyperglycemic conditions.
+Correct counting of bread units allows patients with type 1 diabetes to more competently carry out insulin therapy, thereby minimizing the likelihood of developing hypoglycemic and hyperglycemic conditions.

-Since type 1 diabetes is characterized by an absolute deficiency of insulin, the patient must receive it from outside.
-The main goal of insulin therapy is the maximum imitation of physiological secretion.
+Since type 1 diabetes is characterized by an absolute deficiency of insulin, the patient needs to receive it from the outside.
+The main goal of insulin therapy is maximum imitation of physiological secretion.
 It should be noted that there is basal and bolus secretion of insulin.
 Basal secretion is the background secretion of a hormone that is not associated with food intake.
-The body constantly produces glucose (gluconeogenesis) and breaks down glycogen (glycogenolysis) into glucose, which enters the bloodstream.
-And for the utilization of this glucose, a certain amount of insulin (the so-called background insulin) is also needed.
-Bolus secretion is the production of insulin immediately after a meal, when the level of glucose in the blood rises sharply, and relatively high doses of insulin are required for its utilization.
+The body constantly produces glucose (gluconeogenesis) and breaks down glycogen (glycogenolysis) into glucose, which enters the blood.
+And to utilize this glucose, a certain amount of insulin is also needed (the so-called background insulin).
+Bolus secretion is the production of insulin immediately after a meal, when the level of glucose in the blood rises sharply, and relatively high doses of insulin are required for its disposal.

-The strategy for insulin therapy is to provide both basal and bolus insulin.
-For these purposes, different types of insulin are used - ultrashort, short, medium and long-acting.
-The total daily dose of insulin for adults is about 0.2-0.4 U/kg per day; for children - 0.5-1 U / kg per day.
+The insulin therapy strategy is to provide both basal and bolus insulin.
+For these purposes, different types of insulin are used - ultra-short, short, medium and long-acting.
+The total daily dose of insulin for adults is about 0.2-0.4 U/kg per day; for children - 0.5-1 IU/kg per day.

 Short-acting and ultra-short-acting insulin are administered before meals.
 For example, if the onset of action of insulin is 5-15 minutes, then it should be administered approximately 15 minutes before a meal to ensure effective correction of hyperglycemia.
 The duration of action of such insulins is 4-6 hours.

-The action of intermediate-acting insulin is up to 16 hours, and long-acting insulin is up to 36 hours.
+The effect of intermediate-acting insulin is up to 16 hours, and long-acting insulin is up to 36 hours.
 The main task of such insulins is to provide the body with background insulin for the utilization of glucose, which is formed regardless of food intake.
-As a rule, intermediate-acting insulin is administered 1-2 times a day, and long-acting insulin - 1 time before bedtime.
+As a rule, intermediate-acting insulin is administered 1-2 times a day, and long-acting insulin is administered once before bedtime.

 The main way to administer insulin is with a pen or insulin syringe.
 There is also a more modern method - the use of an insulin pump, which provides a more accurate simulation of the physiological secretion of insulin.
-It should be noted that in the countries of Western Europe and the USA only 5% of patients use a pump, since its use is associated with a number of objective difficulties that level its advantages.
+It should be noted that in Western Europe and the USA, only 5% of patients use a pump, since its use is associated with a number of objective difficulties that neutralize its advantages.

-Medicine of the future: new strategies for the treatment of type 1 diabetes
+Medicine of the future: new strategies for treating type 1 diabetes

-Unfortunately, type 1 diabetes has not yet been defeated.
-Modern medicine allows you to eliminate the consequences of this disease, but not the causes.
+Unfortunately, type 1 diabetes has not yet been overcome.
+Modern medicine can eliminate the consequences of this disease, but not the causes.
 However, scientists are not at all ready to put up with this state of affairs.
-Currently, in many developed countries of the world, studies are underway, the purpose of which is to save patients with type 1 diabetes from insulin injections.
-Scientists set the task - to restore the destroyed cells of the pancreas responsible for the production of insulin.
+Currently, research is being conducted in many developed countries of the world, the goal of which is to relieve patients with type 1 diabetes mellitus from insulin injections.
+Scientists have set a task - to restore the destroyed pancreatic cells responsible for the production of insulin.
 Let's consider several main strategies in this direction and the results that have been obtained to date.

-It sounds somewhat utopian, but if the viral theory of the development of an autoimmune process that destroys pancreatic beta cells is confirmed, then this will become the same reality as the cervical cancer vaccine.
-Of particular interest in this case among scientists is the Coxsackie virus.
-In particular, it has been found that more than 5% of people infected with the Coxsackie CVB1 virus strain have type 1 diabetes.
+It sounds somewhat utopian, but if the viral theory of the development of an autoimmune process that destroys the beta cells of the pancreas is confirmed, then this will become the same reality as a vaccine against cervical cancer.
+In this case, scientists are of particular interest to the Coxsackie virus.
+In particular, it has been found that more than 5% of people infected with the Coxsackie virus strain CVB1 suffer from type 1 diabetes.
 It is possible that the virus is one of the causes of the autoimmune reaction.

-In 2017, a vaccine against the CVB1 virus was developed by a Finnish research team and successfully tested in mice.
+In 2017, a Finnish group of researchers developed a vaccine against the CVB1 virus and successfully tested it on mice.
 The next stage is clinical trials on volunteers.

 Transplantation of insulin-producing cells

-For 1.5 years, scientists and doctors at the University of Miami have been monitoring the condition of a patient (name not disclosed), who was implanted with insulin-producing cells in a fat fold on her stomach.
-The transplant was successful and the patient no longer needs insulin injections.
+For 1.5 years now, scientists and doctors at the University of Miami have been monitoring the condition of a patient (name not disclosed), who had insulin-producing cells implanted into her abdominal fat.
+The transplantation was successful and the patient no longer required insulin injections.

-It is noteworthy that earlier implantation was carried out in the liver, but this led to complications.
-Months of observation of the patient allow scientists to draw a preliminary conclusion that the fat fold on the abdomen seems to be an ideal place for transplantation of insulin-producing cells.
+It is noteworthy that previously implantation was carried out in the liver, but this led to complications.
+After monitoring the patient for many months, scientists have tentatively concluded that the abdominal fat fold appears to be an ideal site for transplantation of insulin-producing cells.

-A group of Swiss scientists led by Pedro Herer conducted an interesting experiment.
-The researchers selected pancreatic alpha cells and reprogrammed them to produce insulin.
+A group of Swiss scientists led by Pedro Herera conducted an interesting experiment.
+The researchers took alpha cells from the pancreas and reprogrammed them to produce insulin.
 The reprogrammed cells were then implanted into the pancreas of mice.
-As expected, alpha cells, unlike beta cells, do not attract attention from the immune system in type 1 diabetes.
-Moreover, the transplanted cells successfully began to produce insulin in response to an increase in glucose levels.
+As scientists expected, alpha cells, unlike beta cells, do not attract attention from the immune system in type 1 diabetes.
+Moreover, the transplanted cells successfully began to produce insulin in response to increased glucose levels.
 The work was published in February 2019 in one of the most respected scientific journals, Nature.

-It produces pancreatic juice, which contains digestive enzymes and is involved in the process of digestion in the small intestine, and insulin.
+It produces pancreatic juice, which contains digestive enzymes and is involved in the digestion process in the small intestine, and insulin.
 The hormone insulin is an endogenous substance that is involved in many metabolic reactions and mainly controls the flow of glucose into the cell.

-Type 1 diabetes mellitus in children is caused by the lack of insulin release due to damage to the insulin-producing apparatus of the pancreas.
+Type 1 diabetes mellitus in children is caused by a lack of insulin release due to damage to the insulin-producing apparatus of the pancreas.

-Type 1 diabetes used to be called "insulin-dependent diabetes mellitus".
+Type 1 diabetes mellitus was formerly called “insulin-dependent diabetes mellitus.”
 Since this type of diabetes always requires insulin therapy.

 Causes of type 1 diabetes in children

 The underlying causes of type 1 diabetes in children are damage to the islets of Langerfeld in the tail of the pancreas.
-Damage to the pancreas can occur due to many reasons, for example, action.
-But most often the disease develops against the background of aggression of one's own immune system.
-In this case, the insulin-producing cells of the pancreas are destroyed by the cells of the lymphoid tissue, which normally attack only foreign agents.
-This process is called "autoimmune", and refers to the mechanism for the production of antibodies against the cells of your body.
+Damage to the pancreas can occur due to many reasons, for example, the action of.
+But most often the disease develops against the background of aggression of one’s own immune system.
+In this case, the insulin-producing cells of the pancreas are destroyed by cells of lymphoid tissue, which normally attack only foreign agents.
+This process is called “autoimmune”, and refers to the mechanism of producing antibodies against the cells of one’s body.

-The trigger mechanism of the disease is not exactly known, but scientists suggest that contracting a viral infection or drinking cow's milk can trigger an autoimmune process.
-And he, in turn, will cause the development of type 1 diabetes in children.
+The exact trigger for the disease is not known, but scientists suggest that contracting a viral infection or drinking cow's milk can trigger an autoimmune process.
+And it, in turn, will cause the development of type 1 diabetes in children.

 What are the symptoms of type 1 diabetes in children?

 Symptoms of type 1 diabetes in children are usually acute.
-This can be expressed in sudden attacks of weakness and dizziness against the background of a hungry state or after eating.
-Glucose is one of the main fuels used by body cells for their energy needs.
-The brain and nervous system only use glucose, while most other cells can also convert fats and other nutrients into energy.
-The glucose coming from the carbohydrate component of the food stimulates the production of insulin, which acts on the receptors of cell membranes and causes the penetration of glucose into the cell.
-If this does not happen, the processes of metabolism and cell energy are disrupted.
+This can be expressed in sudden attacks of weakness and dizziness during a hungry state or after eating.
+Glucose is one of the main types of fuel used by the body's cells for their energy needs.
+The brain and nervous system use only glucose, while most other cells can also convert fats and other nutrients into energy.
+Glucose coming from the carbohydrate component of food stimulates the production of insulin, which acts on cell membrane receptors and causes glucose to enter the cell.
+If this does not happen, the metabolic processes and energy of the cell are disrupted.

-Blood sugar levels rise and glucose begins to show up in large quantities in the blood and urine.
-As the use of glucose becomes very inefficient, a person with decompensated type 1 diabetes develops the following symptoms:
+Blood sugar levels rise and glucose begins to be found in large quantities in the blood and urine.
+Because the use of glucose becomes very inefficient, a person with decompensated type 1 diabetes develops the following symptoms:

 • increased thirst;